SuperSaurfang/Odin/README.md

 output is 'compiled successfully' open your browser and navigate to localhost:42000.
 The website should be loaded.

 ### Add a user
-At the moment there is no mechanism create an user.
+At the moment there is no mechanism to create an user.
 You have to do this manually by insert a new row into 'user' table.
 The webapi use bcrypt to hash passwords, so you have to generate one with a bcrypt generator for exampe here: https://bcrypt-generator.com/.